 Third grade students from the Panhandle area have the chance to learn about health and wellness at the annual Nebraska Kids Fitness and Nutrition Day that was held in Sidney, Alliance, and Scottsbluff.
-Over 800 third graders participate annually.
-In September the event took place in Alliance, Chadron, Sidney and Scottsbluff for third graders.
+This event is held in September with over 900 third graders participate annually.

 Third-graders are a good age to work with because they are learning about nutrition and are influenced by role models.
 Some of the physical activities include stretch bands, Karate, boot camp, tumbling, Pound Fit, PIYO, Zumba, blind volleyball and yoga.
 Nutrition stations teach the youth about hand washing, healthy snacks and MyPlate, the new USDA standard nutrition guidelines.